perldude/perldude/README.md

 I like the consulting engineer (no coding) thing here at 18F.
 Though the more I think about it, I would like to steer towards becoming a supervisor.

+#### Soapbox

+Not a fan of having managers do non-manager things (like coding).
+If you want tech advice from your manager, you better be working at an early-stage startup.
+Managers are overhead.
+Necessary, valuable overhead (the good ones, anyway) but still overhead.
+How do you keep that overhead down?
+By giving managers as many reports as possible to keep busy *managing them* rather than doing things like coding or architecting.
+Between the usual HR stuff, managing career paths, and manager-level work, an organization shouldn't need their managers to do work.
+Unless the organization likes overhead.
+Which isn't a good sign.

 ### Please keep in mind...

 I ask that you please give me the benefit of the doubt.